-- Increase the number of 2+2 articulation agreements: The college increased the number of 2+2 agreements with other institutions.
-Two articulation agreements were established with Franklin University and Frostburg State University. - Explore feasibility of offering the program as a web-based program: Three of the Business Technologies programs were approved by the HLC to be offered online.
-This program will be offered starting fall 2023. - Promote industry certification: Students are regularly advised to take the industry exams.
-Several students passed the A+, MTA and MOS exams. - Apply Quality Matters (QM) standards to online and hybrid courses: Several courses were reviewed based on Quality Matters standards.
-A template was created based on QM standards and used in some of the IT courses that were offered online. - Utilize technology to better assess course and program outcomes: Blackboard was used for all IT courses.
-The assignments, projects, and exams were linked to the course outcomes, and assessment reports incorporated, assessed and analyzed Blackboard generated reports. - Facilitate the transfer of graduates to four-year institutions: All IT graduates received advising to transfer to four-year institutions.
-Two of the graduates already had bachelor's degree when they started taking IT courses. - Revise curriculum by replacing one of the CIS courses with an IT course: CIS 122 (Intro to Information Systems) was replaced by IT 110 (Intro to Information Technology).
+• Increase the number of 2+2 articulation agreements: The college increased the number of 2+2 agreements with other institutions.
+This includes 2+2 agreements with Frostburg State University and Franklin University.

+- Explore feasibility of offering the program as a web-based program: Three of the Business Technology programs were approved by the HLC to be offered fully online. - Promote industry certification: Students are regularly advised to take the industry exams.
+Several students took and passed the A+, MTA and MOS exams. - Apply Quality Matters (QM) standards to online and hybrid courses: Several courses were reviewed based on Quality Matters standards.
+A template was created based on QM standards and was used in some of the accounting courses that were offered online - Utilize technology to better assess course and program outcomes: Blackboard was used for the assessment of IT courses.
+The assignments, projects, and exams were linked to the course outcomes through Blackboard.
+Blackboard generated reports were included in the assessment of the courses.